snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 - 🔌 Laptop charger
 - 🎉 A can-do attitude and an unshakeable curiousity
 - 🗂️ Any data you would like to work on, help thinking about, etc.

+Prerequisites:

+- All learners welcome!
+- You should already be familiar with ENA.
+If you aren't, the morning "Introduction to Epistemic Network Analysis" workshop before ours is a great place to start!
+- You should have at least a beginner's understanding of one programming language.
+If you don't, [Kaggle's Intro to Programming](https://www.kaggle.com/learn/intro-to-programming) is a great place to start!
+- You do not need experience with Julia or VS Code.
+We will introduce them as necessary during the workshop

+You will learn:

+- All about rotations in ENA
+- How to make lots of models
+- How to choose the right model
+- How to get help and contribute long after the conference ends

 ## Before the Conference: Setup and Survey